junxit/us-congress-bills-117/metadata.md

 - 2022-07-18 — Placed on the Union Calendar, Calendar No. 322.
 - 2022-07-18 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 117-415, Part I.
 - 2022-07-18 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 117-415, Part I.
+- 2022-07-19 — Passed/agreed to in House: Pursuant to section 9 of H. Res.
+1232, and the motion offered by Ms. DeLauro, the following bills passed under suspension of the rules: H.R.
+1286, as amended; H.R.
+2024, as amended; H.R.
+3222, as amended; H.R.
+6337, as amended; and H.R.
+7002, as amended.
+- 2022-07-19 — Pursuant to section 9 of H. Res.
+1232, and the motion offered by Ms. DeLauro, the following bills passed under suspension of the rules: H.R.
+1286, as amended; H.R.
+2024, as amended; H.R.
+3222, as amended; H.R.
+6337, as amended; and H.R.
+7002, as amended. (consideration: CR H6859-6865; text: CR H6864)
+- 2022-07-19 — Pursuant to the provisions of H. Res.
+1232, proceedings on H.R.
+6337 are considered vacated.